chloeekk/chloeekk.github.io/posts/cli-vs-gui-vs-skills/index.md

 * Low-level system architecture knowledge
 * Manually writing script code

 The key shift is from “manually operating software” to “defining task logic.”
 AI translates your logic into precise command-line instructions.
 For a detailed beginner’s guide, refer to [How to Use Claude Code Skills](https://chloevolution.com/posts/how-to-use-skills-in-claude-code/).
+When you are ready to work with Plan mode, subagents, worktrees, context management, and extensions, continue with the [Advanced Claude Code Guide](https://chloevolution.com/posts/advanced-claude-code-guide/).

 ### 3. Is CLI really faster than GUI?